 I shopped the house for a number of things I could use (green chair covers – aka, tablecloths, ha! – faux candles, white hobnail vase) and then purchased some things from Hobby Lobby, Michaels, Dollar Store, and Target’s Dollar Spot.

-I had a gift card to Hobby Lobby where I found the “blessed” burlap banner and gold-white harvest and gather pillows (the pillows are out of stock now, but the banner is on sale here and would look good anywhere all the way through Thanksgiving).
+I had a gift card to Hobby Lobby where I found the “blessed” burlap banner and gold-white harvest and gather pillows (the pillows are out of stock now, but the banner would look good anywhere all the way through Thanksgiving).

 These became the basis for the decor theme after adding hints of my favorite color, green.
 Once I had that, I looked for cheap decor that would go with it while out shopping over the next week and was surprised about the affordable decor you can find when you have a plan in mind.